amackey693/Week6CodeReview/README.md

 ## Support and contact details

-_If you have any questions or any issues please feel free to submit an issue here: https://github.com/amackey693/INSERTGITHUBREPOHERE/issues_
+_If you have any questions or any issues please feel free to submit an issue here: https://github.com/amackey693/Week6CodeReview/issues_

 ## Technologies Used

-_Node, Jest, jQuery, & JavaScript_
+_Node, jQuery, & JavaScript_

 ### License